 The heart rate affects how much fat is burned during training.
 In the fat burning zone, the body burns more fat with the same calorie consumption than if it were to train at a higher heart rate.
 This is because the body primarily uses fat reserves for energy production in this area.

 However, this does not mean that a workout with low intensity necessarily reduces more fat.
 Generally speaking, the more exercise, the more calories the body burns.
 With a higher heart rate, fat burning is proportionately lower, but the total calorie consumption is higher.
 So intense training still burns more fat in the sum and has a corresponding effect on the BMI.
+You may find our body fat calculator here.

 The health zone